Save 15% on DuraTool Floor Coaters through 2/14/21! Click here to shop now and save big.

 Step 1: Form an exit plan

-You can’t just jump right in because you might back yourself into a corner!
-You’ll want to start at the far corner of the room in order to end up at an exit.
+You can’t just jump right in when applying hardwood floor finish because you could end up backed into a corner!
+You should start at the far corner of the room, and then work your way to an exit.

 If you are finishing more than one room at a time, ensure that the exit at which you are ending up doesn’t lead you to finish that has yet to cure or is not ready to be walked on yet.